 The active Graduate Business Student Association (GBSA) along with Student Clubs provide opportunities for professional development, local community service activities, engagement with employers and social gatherings such as cultural dinners, happy hours and wine tastings with sommeliers.

-Incoming students can run for a GBSA leadership position or join, revive or start a new student club with the assistance of the Weatherhead Student Affairs Office.
+Incoming students can run for a GBSA leadership position or join, revive or start a new student club with the assistance of the Weatherhead Student Experience Office.
 Here's a list of the student clubs:

 - Adventure Club